polluxau/the-finals-linux-troubleshoot-guide/README.md

 Ctrl-x, y, enter to save the file

 Reboot your system

+**IF YOUR GAME STOPS WORKING**

+If the game for some reason stops working please clear your wine prefix, your wine prefix is the fake windows directory that proton uses, so when you clear it, the components it uses will be removed requiring the game to redo the setup instructions/recreate that wine prefix so its a clean prefix to use

 **THIS MAY RESET YOUR IN-GAME SETTINGS SO PLEASE REMEMBER WHAT YOU HAD BEFOREHAND!**